pipiczistvan/bricklog/README.md

 - **Set details:** View various details about each set.
 - **Set images:** Check out the set images in full screen with zoom support.
 - **Fast search:** Search sets by name or filters, and specify the order.
-- **Scan barcode:** Scan a set barcode and access its details instantly.
+- **Scan barcode and CMF codes:** Scan a set barcode or collectible minifigure box code and access its details instantly.
 - **Set instructions:** Download set instructions directly from the app.

 # Development